iennae/iennae.github.io/source/_posts/2015-10-05-devopsdays-silicon-valley-2015-speaker-selection-process.markdown

 * Whenever it starts is the right time,
 * When a session is over, it's over.

-Every participant of DevOpsDays is ok to leave an Open Space when they are no longer engaged or continue discussing a topic if it's not over.
+Every participant of DevOpsDays is ok to leave an Open Space when they are no longer engaged or continue discussing a topic if it's not over (even if the schedule says it's over.
+Just be respectful to the group interested in the next topic and move the discussion if necessary).
 Participation is about engagement and speaking up when it feels right for the individual.

-So when it comes to speaker selection, we are looking not just for charismatic diverse speakers but topics that will encourage discussions.
+So when it comes to speaker selection, we are looking for charismatic diverse speakers AND topics that will encourage discussions.
 How do we do this, and not allow our unconcious (or concious) biases get in the way?
 How do we uncover those new voices that will bring topics that we don't even know we need to consider, or bring new perspective to problems that we think are solved?
 I'm not going to go into ensuring you have enough proposals here, instead I'm going to focus on the selection process of the available proposals.

 The TL;DR; is: